 Fig. 1.
-GDP change in FSU economies, 1989 = 100%
+GDP change in FSU economies, 1989-2012 (1989 indicates 100%)

-Source: EBRD Transition Reports for various years.
-Central Europe is the unweighted average for Czech Republic, Hungary, Poland, Slovakia, and Slovenia.
+Source: EBRD Transition Reports (various years).
+Central Europe consists of the unweighted average for the Czech Republic, Hungary, Poland, Slovakia, and Slovenia.

 Fig. 2.
-The share of private sector in GDP in some former Soviet republics, 1989-2009, %
+The Share of the Private Sector in GDP, 1989-2009, %

-Source: EBRD.
+Source: EBRD

-Uzbekistan - economic star?
+Uzbekistan - An Economic Star?

-Uzbekistan is very much an economic success story in post-Soviet space.
-Its transformational recession was very mild as compared to other countries of former Soviet Union, its GDP more than doubled in 1989-2012 - better result than even in Central European countries (fig. 1), its life expectancy (now 68 years) did not increase much, but did not fall like in other former Soviet republics in the 1990s, its population increased from 20 mln. in 1989 to 30 mln. in 2013, and its murder rate is low (3 per 100, 000 of inhabitants, lower than in the US).
-In 2009, during economic recession, only Kazakhstan and Azerbaijan showed higher growth rates than Uzbekistan, whereas in most other post communist countries there was a reduction of output.
+Uzbekistan is very much an economic success story in the post-Soviet space.
+Its transformational recession was very mild as compared to other countries of the former Soviet Union, its GDP more than doubled in 1989-2012-a better result than even in Central European countries (fig. 1), its life expectancy (now 68 years) did not increase much, but did not fall like in other former Soviet republics in the 1990s, its population increased from 20 million in 1989 to 30 million in 2013, and its murder rate is low (3 per 100,000 of inhabitants, which is lower than the United States).
+In 2009, during economic recession, only Kazakhstan and Azerbaijan showed higher growth rates than Uzbekistan, whereas in most other post-communist countries there was a reduction of output.

-Uzbekistan's performance is not as spectacular as Chinese, but is truly exceptional for the post-Soviet space.
-Partly it is due to good external environment (Uzbekistan is the exporter of commodities - cotton, gold and gas, whose world prices increased in recent 2 decades), but more important reasons are associated with good macroeconomic and industrial policies.
-Uzbekistan became the only country in post Soviet space that managed to increase the share of industry in GDP, the share of machinery and equipment in total industrial output and in exports.
-It created competitive export oriented auto industry from scratch.
-In 2011 it became 15th country in the world to launch high speed train between Tashkent and Samarkand (to be continued to Bukhara and Karshi by 2015).
+Uzbekistan's performance is not as spectacular as the Chinese, but it is truly exceptional for the post-Soviet space.
+Partly this is due to a good external environment (Uzbekistan is the exporter of commodities-cotton, gold and gas, whose world prices increased in the last two decades), but more important reasons are associated with good macroeconomic and industrial policies.
+Uzbekistan became the only country in the post-

+Soviet space that managed to increase the share of industry in GDP, the share of machinery and equipment in total industrial output and in exports.
+It created a competitive export oriented auto industry from scratch.
+In 2011, it became the 15th country in the world to launch a high-speed train, which runs between Tashkent and Samarkand and is to be continued to Bukhara and Karshi by 2015.
 The train is made by Spanish Talgo and runs a distance of 344 km in 2 hours 10 minutes.

 The inclusiveness of growth appears to be higher in Uzbekistan as well.
-Official estimates for Uzbekistan put Gini in 2012 at just above 30% (WB estimates for 2002-03 - 35-36%), which is lower than in most transition economies.
-Meanwhile, in more liberalized economies of Russia, Georgia and Kyrgyzstan income distribution is noticeably more uneven.
+Official estimates for Uzbekistan put Gini in 2012 at just above 30% (WB estimates for 2002-03-35-36%), which is lower than in most transition economies.
+Meanwhile, in the more liberalized economies of Russia, Georgia and Kyrgyzstan income distribution is noticeably more uneven.